Checking engineering calculations is a big part of every engineer’s work. Because even the best of the best engineers make mistakes.

 - Processes: explanations over certain calculation decisions and assumptions.

 As good practice, add your notes in a different color.
-This makes the following of your calculations easier.
+This makes following your calculations easier.

 STEP #2: Self-check your calculations

 After you complete your calculations, wait a day or two.
 Then, review your calculations.
-With a fresh mind, you can more easily spot mistakes you had overlooked.
+With a fresh mind, you can more easily spot mistakes.

 I always review my calculations multiple times.
-And with each pass-through, I add notes and any missing calculation steps too.
+With each pass-through, I add more notes and any missing calculation steps too.
 Anytime I need to stop and think over something, it’s an opportunity to add clarification.

 I compare it to writing.
 Your first draft will always have issues no matter how great of a writer you are.
-It’s only after going through your writing many times does it become presentable.
+It’s only after you go through your writing many times, does it becomes presentable.

 Important Note: set aside time for checking calculations in your design process.
 Nothing should ever go out the door without a thorough round of checking.